hardest1/pgp-2fa/README.md

 ```
 Now you can generate a new secret code.
 The default length is 15 and it is made out of numbers.
 The function to generate the secret code can easily be adjusted for your own needs.
-After invoking this function, the unencrypted form of the secret is saved locally within the instance of the class for the next step, and a hashed and safe form of this secret is stored in the session:
+After invoking this function, the unencrypted form of the secret is saved within the instance of the class for the next step, and a hashed and safe form of this secret is stored in the session:
 ```bash
 <?php
 $pgp->generateSecret();
 ?>
 ```
 After generating the secret, you can encrypt it with PGP with a given Public Key:
-(In the most cases, the public key is stored in a MySQL database so you have to connect to your database and retrieve the public key for the user that is currently logging in)
+(In most cases, the public key is stored in a MySQL database so you have to connect to your database and retrieve the public key for the user that is currently logging in)
 ```bash
 <?php
 $pgp_message = $pgp->encryptSecret($public_key);